 Oh yeah, and these are AMAZING with some sweetened coconut cream dolloped on top with some extra raw carrot shreds.
 You should definitely do that.
 Or, go crazy and do the cinnamon cashew icing from the pumpkin muffin recipe.
 Or just enjoy these straight up in all their carrot glory.

 You are 30 minutes away from eating something healthy and delicious, plus you’ll be consuming vegetables in dessert/snack form.
 Not sure there’s anything better.
-Well, I can think of one thing – this ridiculously cute video where Vida and I and my mom make carrot cake blender muffins on Facebook Live.
-She pushes my buttons sometimes, but dang I am lucky to get to be that girl’s momma.
-If you have a few minutes to spare, check out the video!
+Well, I can think of one thing – this ridiculously cute video where Vida and Josh try out the muffins and I show how to make them.

 But seriously, if you have a few minutes to spare you should just go make these muffins.
 They are that good.